rian-dolphin/fasthtml-chat/README.md

 ## Quick Start

-Check out the examples folder.
+Check out the examples [here](https://github.com/rian-dolphin/fasthtml-chat/tree/main/examples) to get started.
 As with any FastHTML app you can run them using python like:

 ```bash
 python examples/min_example.py